Dash-Industry-Forum/Dash-Industry-Forum.github.io/content/identifiers/registration.md

 weight: 1
 ---

-New identifiers can be registered at this [link](https://github.com/Dash-Industry-Forum/Identifiers).
+New identifiers can be registered at this link: [https://bit.ly/dash-identifier-submission](https://bit.ly/dash-identifier-submission).